Xuxunguinho/kiki/README.md

 1. **collectionSubclasses** -> *sorted subsets extracted from the context collection (these will not appear described in the 'obsKey' observation as they are only auxiliaries)*

+## kiki Script
+As I explained before kiki uses the scripting language [Lizzie](https://github.com/polterguy/lizzie "Lizzie") as, so its syntax is based on Lizzie. so far we have also added the systaxis language for portuguese.

+As we will show below, the main method uses script coming from the sorted data subsets (they are used to create the subsets) and also the main script (runs the evaluation as a whole)
 ### Sorted data subsets -> collectionClass,collectionSubclasses (main method parameters)
 ``` csharp
            CollectionsClass = new Dictionary<string, string>